-5 simple ways to earn your patients’ trust
+Patient’s Trust: 5 simple ways to earn it

-Your patients’ confidence in your staff can affect their mindset and, in turn, their recovery.
+Your patient’s trust in your staff can affect their mindset and, in turn, their recovery.
 Try these approaches to gaining and keeping their confidence.

 Consumers choose doctors and hospitals for deeply personal and emotional reasons, not always rational ones.